mahan-hosseini/NeuroWarp/python/README.md

 # Python NeuroDTW

-Python NeuroDTW is provided as a module that can be installed via PyPi.
+Python NeuroDTW is provided as a package that can be installed via PyPi.
 It consists of two functions that can be called after importing neurodtw: timeseries_correlation and latency_difference -  these are the general-purpose scripts enable the DTW analyses presented in *Transient Attention Gates Access Consciousness: Coupling N2pc and P3 Latencies using Dynamic Time Warping*.

 ## Installation